CloudLabsAI-Azure/aroworkshop/_entries/Lab 2 - Build a Java Application with a PostgreSQL Azure DB.md

    oc new-project microsweeper-ex
    ```

+1. Navigate to the Azure Red Hat OpenShift console to verify that the new project/namespace is created.

+   image

 1. Create the Azure Postgres Server resource.
 To do so, run the following command (this command will take ~ 5mins).

    - Replace the **${AZ_LOCATION}** for `--location` parameter to the actual resource group location.
 (For example: eastus, centralus or westus)